 Bano Qudsia was a Pakistani novel and play writer.
 She also refers to the name of Bano Aapa.
-She got fame from his superhit novel Raja Gidh.
+She got famous for his superhit novel Raja Gidh.

-Raja Gidh considered the classic story of Urdu language.
+Raja Gidh is considered the classic story of the Urdu language.

 Bano Qudsia was born on 28 November 1928 in Firozpur as a Qudsia Chatta.
-Her father was a bachelor in agriculture and brother was a painter.
+Her father was a bachelor in agriculture, and her brother was a painter.

 Her family migrated to Lahore after the partition of India.
 Bano got her graduate degree from Kinard College Lahore.
-Then, she joined Government College University (GCU).
-She completed her master degree in Urdu literature in 1951.
+Then, she joined the Government College University (GCU).
+She completed her master’s degree in Urdu literature in 1951.

-Bano Qudsia married with Ashfaq Ahmad whom she met while studying in Government College University Lahore.
-She had three sons with named Aneeque, Anees, and Aseer.
+Bano Qudsia married Ashfaq Ahmad, whom she met while studying at Government College University Lahore.
+She had three sons named Aneeque, Anees, and Aseer.